 If you’re an active person who likes to work out and do physical activities, or you're just a guy who has smelly pits, you may have noticed that some shirts trap odor even after you’ve washed them.
 You’re probably wondering, “How do I get the BO smell out of my t-shirts and dress shirts?”
 There’s no need to be embarrassed because this is a common problem that a lot of people have… and there are many solutions to get rid of the odor.

 In this article, you’ll learn a few tips and tricks on how to remove underarm odor from clothes so you can wear them with confidence each time.
 But first, let’s talk about body odor.
 What causes it and why does it stick to shirts?

 When your body temperature rises, your apocrine glands produce sweat to release some of that heat.
 The sweat then interacts with the bacteria that are already on your skin.
-This interaction often results in an unappealing odor that people neutralize by using deodorizing products.
+This interaction often results in an unappealing odor; and is the most common cause of body odor.

 When the bacteria on your skin is embedded into the fabric of your shirt, the body odor (BO) that it produces also sticks to your clothing.
 The secret to getting sweat smell out of shirts is to kill the bacteria that lead to it.